 This Just In

-The magazine reported on combined training, dressage, jumpers, show hunters, foxhunting, hound shows, driving, polo, endurance, steeplechasing, flat racing, disabled riding, Pony Club and vaulting.
+The magazine reported on combined training, dressage, jumpers, show hunters, foxhunting, hound shows, driving, polo, endurance, steeplechasing, flat racing, para-equestrian, Pony Club and vaulting.
 During the 1980s, the magazine’s focus shifted to more analysis of the Olympic sports, with plenty of homage to hunt country roots.
 But by the end of the decade, polo and flat racing were, at best, afterthoughts.

 Signs Of The Times

-Issues of the day included the mileage rule, point chasing, the inability to find non-skin tight breeches (“At home my husband can keep me on an eternal diet by merely mentioning two magic words as I stand poised before the refrigerator door—“stretch breeches,” wrote Letitia Savage.), whether to implement a national head-to-head dressage championship, whether the newly-developed Maclay Regionals were a good idea, how to best encourage and improve the slumping hunter breeding division, and the alarming trend of riders counting strides.
+Issues of the day included the mileage rule, point chasing, the inability to find non-skin tight breeches (“At home my husband can keep me on an eternal diet by merely mentioning two magic words as I stand poised before the refrigerator door—“stretch breeches,” wrote Letitia Savage), whether to implement a national head-to-head dressage championship, whether the newly developed Maclay Regionals were a good idea, how to best encourage and improve the slumping hunter breeding division, and the alarming trend of riders counting strides.
 (Sallie Sexton said of the “stride fetish” in the pony hunter ring that, “Judges started this nonsense of taking X number of strides, or else.”)

-The United States opted out of the 1980 Moscow Olympics (U.S.S.R.), and instead sent dressage, jumping and eventing teams to Europe to compete in festivals against other nations also sitting out the Games.
+The United States opted out of the 1980 Moscow Olympics and instead sent dressage, jumping and eventing teams to Europe to compete in festivals against other nations also sitting out the Games.

-Melanie Smith and Calypso starred by winning individual show jumping bronze at the alternative Olympics.
+Melanie Smith and Calypso starred by winning individual show jumping bronze at the alternate Olympics.
 That pair returned to the 1984 Los Angeles Olympics (the first time the Games had been on U.S. soil in 52 years), which West German show jumping anchor Schockemöhle, summed up neatly: “The Americans made us look like fools.
 They were so good today it was impossible to beat them.”

 In a script worthy of pitching to a nearby Hollywood studio, U.S. riders Smith, Joe Fargis, Leslie Burr and Conrad Holmfeld, coached by Frank Chapot, trounced the courses set by their former coach Bertalan de Nemethy to win team gold for the first time in history.
 Fargis and the inimitable mare Touch of Class won a gold-medal jump-off against his friend and teammate Homfeld on Abdullah.
-The domination prompted letters of congratulation in to the Chronicle from around the world, and the Southampton, N.Y., mayor to declare Aug.
+The domination prompted letters of congratulation mailed to the Chronicle from around the world, and the Southampton, New York, mayor to declare Aug.
 29 “Touch of Class Day.”